-Required Core Curriculum Descriptions
+Core MD Curriculum

 The first three years are delivered in a small group-based sequence that teaches students interviewing, physical diagnosis, and differential diagnostic skills; bioethics, medical humanities, health systems and economics; community, preventive, and public health.
 Introduces care of special populations including the disabled.
-Year 4 is a combination of in-person conference style events with longitudinal online learning.
+Year 4 is a combination of in-person conference-style events with longitudinal online learning.

-Evidence-based Clinical Reasoning 1-2
+Evidence-based Clinical Reasoning I-II

 Year 1-2 Medical Science Courses

-- Musculoskeletal System - dissection based anatomy of the back and extremities; physiology and biochemistry of muscle contraction
+- Musculoskeletal System - dissection-based anatomy of the back and extremities; physiology and biochemistry of muscle contraction

-- Cancer biology - a review of important tenets of molecular/cellular biology, genetics and immunology from the perspective of cancer pathogenesis and treatment.
+- Cancer biology - a review of important tenets of molecular/cellular biology, genetics, and immunology from the perspective of cancer pathogenesis and treatment.

 Year 3 Clinical Clerkships

-- Primary Care - outpatient care in Family Medicine, Internal Medicine, and Pediatrics emphasizing management of common chronic diseases and prevention strategies.
+- Primary Care - outpatient care in Family Medicine, Internal Medicine, and Pediatrics, emphasizing management of common chronic diseases and prevention strategies.

 - Adult Medicine - inpatient care of acute adult illness